awsdocs/aws-codepipeline-user-guide/doc_source/actions-invoke-lambda-function.md

 ## Additional Sample Functions<a name="actions-invoke-lambda-function-samples"></a>

-The following sample Lambda functions demonstrate additional functionality you can use for your pipelines in AWS CodePipeline\.
+The following sample Lambda functions demonstrate additional functionality you can use for your pipelines in CodePipeline\.
 To use these functions, you might have to modify the policy for the Lambda execution role, as noted in the introduction for each sample\.

 **Topics**
 + [Sample Python Function That Uses an AWS CloudFormation Template](#actions-invoke-lambda-function-samples-python-cloudformation)